-Photographic artist Randy Richmond enjoys the challenge of creating imagery that goes beyond the two-dimensional space of a finished piece.
-His constant search for the tension that occupies the space between subject and background, and light and dark bring a palpable vibration that imbue his photographic work with a sense of depth and time.
+As an artist Randy Richmond’s ability to capture the tension that occupies the space between subject and background, light and dark bring a palpable vibration that imbues his photographic work with a sense of depth and time.
 The landscape and still-life arrangement have been areas of concentration for Richmond for much of his career as an artist.
-Recently these two disciplines merged in a body of work that became a 6 month long solo exhibition at the Figge Art Museum (Davenport, Ia.) titled “Verisimilitude”.
+Recently these two genres merged in a body of work that became a solo exhibition at the Figge Art Museum (Davenport, IA.) titled “Verisimilitude”.

 Richmond utilizes a cross-pollination of photographic mediums like ingredients in a photographic cookbook to bring each piece to print.
 Various projects are printed according to content and concept.
 Historic processes including Van Dyke Brown and Cyanotype, as well as highly refined archival inkjet prints using pigment-based ink are incorporated.
 He insists on making each print himself to ensure his voice is not lost in translation.